JuQiang/Rotk2_Python/README.md

 The names of the folders are self-explanatory.
 In the Screenshot folder, you can find typical screenshots of the current game interface.
 In the IDA folder, you can find my comments for main.exe and open.exe.

+## How to run or debug
 To run the program, simply right-click on main.py in PyCharm and select Run or Debug.

+## Important things
+* Maybe you need setup the interperter from pycharm settings.
+* You should install pygame module only.
+* Game data file located at subfolder Resource.
+* You could press ENTER when the splashscreen is showing , and select 2 to load an existing game data.
+You can load S0 or S1 or S2 or S3 or S4 or S5 or S6, of course, you can load any yourself game data file.